monire-ch/monire/src/content/sections/english/testimonial.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-subtitle: Stories
+subtitle: Testimonials
-title: Here's What People Are Saying **About Upstart**
+title: Client stories

 marquee:
   elementWidth: "29.25rem"